A geometric one-fluid model of superfluid helium-4: Existing models of and theoretical approaches to superfluid Helium 4

 In the absence of quantized vortices, the mutual friction force vanishes and the Landau--Tisza model is recovered.
-Superfluid vorticity, $\oomega=\nabla \times \mathbf v_s$, does not need to be zero, as the model is macroscopic and thus $\oomega$ stands for the average vorticity contained within a representative volume ($\hat \oomega=\oomega/|\oomega|$ being the direction of vorticity).
-Coefficient $\nu_s$ is the vortex tension parameter, $R$ is the mean distance between vortices and boundaries \cite{Holm-HVBK}, $a$ is the vortex core radius, and coefficients $B$ and $B'$ are to be determined experimentally \cite{barenghi1983}.
+Superfluid vorticity, $\oomega=\nabla \times \mathbf v^s$, does not need to be zero, as the model is macroscopic and thus $\oomega$ stands for the average vorticity contained within a representative volume ($\hat \oomega=\oomega/|\oomega|$ being the direction of vorticity).
+Coefficient $\nu_s$ is the vortex tension parameter, $R$ is the mean distance between vortices \cite{Holm-HVBK}, $a$ is the vortex core radius, and coefficients $B$ and $B'$ are to be determined experimentally \cite{barenghi1983}.

 There are, however, many versions and modifications of the HVBK equations \cite{HallVinen56,BK1961,Holm-HVBK}.
+The two pressures contain contributions from the counterflow velocity, $p_n = \frac{\rho_n}{\rho}(p+\rho_s|\vv_n-\vv^s|^2)$ and $p_s = \frac{\rho_s}{\rho}(p-\rho_n |\vv_n-\vv^s|^2)$, while keeping both components incompressible \cite{boue2015}, \cite{nemirovskii2022}.
+A comprehensive review of superfluid dynamics was given in \cite{nemirovskii2013}.
 A way to better understand the origin of the possible variants is to formulate the model geometrically so that its form becomes invariant with respect to transformations of the state variables.
 We mainly use Hamiltonian mechanics as it is the geometry of analytical mechanics \cite{arnold,landau1,abraham-marsden} even in the case of complex fluids \cite{gaybalmaz-ratiu,pavelka-ijes,pkg}.